kimaniwalker/Fetch-Rewards-Coding-Exercise/README.md

 - Return all payer point balances. </br>
   All payer point balances are calculated using the JS reduce method.
 Balance is reflected on home page.

+## How It Works
+- Click A store to add some rewards points.
+For the sake of time and simplicity , each click makes a backend call adding 1000 rewards points to the users balance.
+It passes in a store name depending on the store that is clicked.
+This data is passed to the backend where it creates a new record with a timestamp.
+Once the request has been completed the data is stored into local storage.
+If the store name exist already , it adds the points to that existing store.
+- Once you have rewards points to spend , you can do so by clicking on a item.
+For simplicity sake , there is a 200 point , 500 point , and 1000 point option.
+Once clicked , it makes a call to the backend where it sorts through all of the rewards transactions and uses the points with the oldest timestamp first.

 ## Additional Features